-The GODAN Action network has developed an online course on ‘Open Data Data Management in Agriculture and Nutrition’.
+The GODAN Action network has developed a free online course on ‘Open Data Data Management in Agriculture and Nutrition’.
 It has been designed to reach and train a higher number of participants, from a wide range of countries, who can use the online resources to study at a time and location convenient for them.

 This e-learning course is the result of a collaboration between GODAN Action partners, including Wageningen Environmental Research, AgroKnow, AidData, the Food and Agriculture Organization of the United Nations (FAO), the Global Forum on Agricultural Research (GFAR), and the Institute of Development Studies (IDS), the Land Portal, the Open Data Institute (ODI) and the Technical Centre for Agriculture and Rural Cooperation (CTA).

 This online course aims to strengthen the capacity of data producers and data consumers to manage and use open data in agriculture and nutrition.
 One of the main learning objectives is for the course to be used widely within agricultural and nutrition knowledge networks, in different institutions.
 The course also aims to raise awareness of different types of data formats and uses, and to highlight how important it is for data to be reliable, accessible and transparent.

 By the end of the course, participants will be able to: